CLICK HERE TO GO TO MY REGULAR WEBSITE

 Marcie Vallette BFA, M.Ed, LPN

-Here are some of the very small pen and ink wash drawings, (usually like 5 or 6" longest side) my comfort level at the time, until I could really mentally process all the lessons of Art Toscana, this is what I worked on all summer.
+Here are some of the very small pen and ink wash drawings, (usually like 5 or 6" longest side) my comfort level at the time, until I could really mentally process all the lessons of Art Toscana.

 barga